a

 • permanent residential address.

-To assist Ballarat High School in assessing your student’s eligibility for enrolment, please include the required documents (originals or certified copies) with your enrolment application.
+To assist Ballarat High School in assessing your student’s eligibility for enrolment, please include the required documents (originals or certified copies) with your enrolment application request.

-When assessing your child’s enrolment application, Ballarat High School may make some enquiries to confirm the information provided on your application form is correct.
+When assessing your child’s enrolment application, Ballarat High School may make some enquiries to confirm the information provided is correct.

 Enrolment applications may not be successful if the requested documentation is not provided.

-If, after a placement offer is made to the student, the student’s permanent residence changes or it comes to light that the address provided on the application form was not the genuine permanent residence for the student, Ballarat High School may withdraw the placement offer.
+If, after an enrolment or placement offer is made, the child’s permanent residence changes or it comes to light that the address provided on the application form was not the genuine permanent residence of the child, Ballarat High School may withdraw an enrolment or placement offer in the following circumstances:

 Resources